HOME >> Publications >> Asian Breeze

 – Kenichiro Ogawa(Osaka YMCA General Secretary & CEO)

-In Asian Breeze No. 103, Mr. Kenichiro Ogawa, Osaka YMCA General Secretary & CEO, presents some of the educational activities of YMCA School Organization, including a gender perspective, which might give an impact on conventional views of education.
+In Asian Breeze No.103, Mr. Kenichiro Ogawa, Osaka YMCA General Secretary & CEO, presents some of the educational activities of YMCA School Organization, including a gender perspective, which might give an impact on conventional views of education.

 No. 103, July 2024

-Asian Breeze Vol. 102 (Web Newsletter)
+Asian Breeze No.102 (Web Newsletter)

 An Overview of Gender Based Violence in Pakistan